Charles Augustus Henry Lutyens: Personal life

+Lutyen married Mary Gallwey, and had eleven sons and three daughters by her; seven sons and all three daughters survived him.
+One son, Colonel John Lutyens, retired some time prior from the Royal Engineers.
+Another son, the Rev. W. E. Lutyens, was the celebrated runner of the 1890s, and his record for the 1,000 yards still held good at the time of his father's death.
+Mary died at Thursley in 1906, nine years before her husband.

 Death

 Lutyens was active in the life of the village almost up to the time of his last illness.
-He was a regular attendant at the Parish Church as long as he was able to walk there.
+He was a regular attendant at the parish church as long as he was able to walk there.
 The year before his death was the first occasion on which he missed his annual regimental dinner in London.
-He died at home on Wednesday, 19 May 1915.
-He was about the house on Tuesday, although he had taken a turn for the worse on the day previous, and he passed away quite peacefully at two o'clock on Wednesday afternoon.
-He was 86 years of age in January, and had lived in Thursley for thirty-eight years.
+He died at home on Wednesday, 19 May 1915, at 86 years of age.

-Family

-Captain Lutyen's wife, Mary Lutyens (née Gallwey), died at Thursley nine years before her husband.
-He had eleven sons and three daughters by her, and seven sons and the three daughters survived him.
-One son, Colonel John Lutyens, retired some time prior from the Royal Engineers.
-Another son, the Rev. W. E. Lutyens, was the celebrated runner of the 1890s, and his record for the 1,000 yards still held good at the time of his father's death.